inpe-cdsr/catalog/README.md

 [dgi_catalog_portal](https://github.com/dgi-catalog/dgi-catalog-frontend) is a service that contains all front-end application.
 You can build its Docker image [here](https://github.com/dgi-catalog/dgi-catalog-frontend#run-the-application-inside-a-docker-image).

+Existing volumes in development mode:

+  - `/app`: this folder needs to point to the [dgi-catalog-frontend](https://github.com/dgi-catalog/dgi-catalog-frontend) source code, that is the [portal/](https://github.com/dgi-catalog/dgi-catalog-frontend/tree/master/portal) folder.

 Environment variables file is named as `./env/portal.env` and its variables are:

 - `URL_GEOSERVER`: [Geoserver](https://hub.docker.com/r/kartoza/geoserver/) URL that Nginx serves;